RatakondalaArun/tmdb_api/README.md

 ---
 # Getting Started for ( *package >= v0.3.1-alpha* )

 There were some changes to the internal code structure, this changes may break your app.
-This were made so that we can easily migrate to newer versions of TMDB API
+This changes were made so that it will be easy to migrate to newer versions of TMDB API.

+---
 ## 1) Import package
 ```
 //import package